pkelaita/JModule/README.md

 Type 'exit' at any time to exit the program
 ```
-The 'help' and 'exit' commands are defined by default and do not need to be defined in your app.
+The `help` and `exit` commands are defined by default and do not need to be defined in your app.
 Similarly to command usage
 staments, module help pages are generated as a standard help page of the style shown above, and can be edited with
-`yourModule.reset(String reset)` and `yourModule.append(String append)`.
+`yourModule.resetHelpPage(String reset)` and `yourModule.appendHelpPage(String append)`.

 Now that we've defined our modules, the last step is to implement these modules into a console.
 This can be accomplished with
-the 'ConsoleClient' class.
-This class is very easy to instantiate; all you need to do is choose a name and home module that
+the ConsoleClient class.
+This class is very easy to instantiate; all you need to do is give it a name and home module that
 the application can use as a starting point.
 From there, we can add additional modules and, finally, run the console
 application.
 ```java